grafana/loki/docs/architecture.md

    any.
 4. The querier lazily loads data from the backing store and runs the query against it if no ingesters returned data.
-5. The querier iterates over all recieved data and deduplicates, returning a final set of data over the HTTP/1 connection.
+5. The querier iterates over all received data and deduplicates, returning a final set of data over the HTTP/1 connection.

 ## Write Path